-d Key management personnel
+d.
+Key management personnel

-The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 4.
-The total amount of employee benefits (including employer pension contribution and employer national insurance contribution) received by key management personnel for their services to the academy trust was £627,677 (2017: £593,060).
+The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contribution and employer national insurance contribution) received by key management personnel for their services to the academy trust was £626,367 (2018: £627,677).

-9 Trustees' remuneration and expenses
+9. Trustees' remuneration and expenses

-One or more Trustees has been paid remuneration or has received other benefits from an employment with the academy trust.
-The Principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and other staff members under their contracts of employment, and not in respect of their role as Trustees.
+One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy.
+The principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.
 The value of Trustees' remuneration and other benefits was as follows:

-2018 £000 2017 £000
+2019 £000 2018 £000

-R S Duggan (Headteacher and trustee) Remuneration 110-120 100-110
+R S Duggan, Headmaster and trustee Remuneration 110 - 120 110 - 120

-Pension contributions paid 10-20 10-20
+Pension contributions paid 10 - 20 10 - 20

-K Diaz (staff trustee) Remuneration 0-10 20-30
+A R Wood, Govenor Remuneration 0-10 0-10

+C C Hawksworth, Staff Governor Remuneration 30-40 30-40

 Pension contributions paid 0-10 0-10

-J Rawthorne (staff trustee) Remuneration 0 0-10

-Pension contributions paid 0 0-10

-A R Wood (trustee) Remuneration 0-10 0-10

-Pension contributions paid 0 0-10

-B Swan (staff trustee) Remuneration 30-40 20-30
+J Booth, Governor (appointed 29 October 2018) Remuneration 30-40 30-40

 Pension contributions paid 0-10 0-10

-C Hawksworth (trustee) Remuneration Pension contributions paid 30-40 0-10

-During the year ended 31 August 2018, travel and subsistence expenses totalling £203 (2017: £37) were reimbursed to 2 trustees (2017: 2 trustees).
+During the year ended 31 August 2019, travel and subsistence expenses totalling £37 (2018: £203) were reimbursed to 2 trustees (2018: 2 trustees).

-Other related party transactions involving the trustees are set out in note 21.
+Other related party transactions involving the trustees are set out in note 22.